 PHONE – Extra battery if you have one.
 Turn OFF WiFi and BLUE TOOTH.
 Not available and they waste battery life.
 A PHONE IS YOUR LIFE LINE ON THE ISLAND!
 USE IT SPARINGLY!!

 HAT – AGAIN THE SUN IS BRUTAL!
 YOU NEED PROTECTION FROM IT!!!

 SHOES – Foot protection is a good idea.
 There can be sharp objects washed up on the beach.
 I suggest sneakers, water shoes, flip flops.
 You can always carry them but don’t go without!

 Things To Do On The Island

 Shelling – Keewaydin has been written up in travel magazines and featured on the Travel Channel as one of the top 10 Beaches in the WORLD for shelling.
-Best after a big storm rolls through or after high surf advisory -- a whole new batch of shells is washed up on the beach.
+Best after a big storm rolls through or after high surf advisory, a whole new batch of shells are washed up on the beach.

 Fishing – Must have a license!
 Lots of Snook, Redfish and Tarpon off the beach!

 Swimming - Water is gin clear most of the time!